-If your business is anticipating shipping a large number of goods from one point to another, you need to think about how your shipping line will work.
+If your business is anticipating shipping goods internationally from one point to another, you need to plan your freight movement and get your products through customs.
 The logistics of your shipping service is an essential asset in your business.

 Two key entities in your supply line are freight forwarders and clearing agents.
 In the simplest terms, a freight forwarder manages the motion of your cargo from point A to point B, whereas a customs agent clears the way for the shipments.

 In very few instances, freight forwarding and clearing agent positions are held by a single person.
-In most cases, however, these two positions are separate and for a good reason.
-They have unique responsibilities and, if you’re someone who needs to move large shipments of goods overseas or across borders, you need to know the differences between them.
+However, in most cases, these two positions are filled by different entities.

 A freight forwarding agent is integral in the international shipping trade.
-This agent manages your shipment’s journey from the manufacturer to the warehouse or fulfillment center.
-This process involves a lot of working parts.
+This agent manages your shipment’s journey from the country of origin to the warehouse or fulfillment center.
+This indirect representative of your company fulfills a lot of roles.

 A freight forwarder: